 Well, I was wrong.
 Over time, I have to come to appreciate the phenomenal strengths of "Poseidon."
 It has fantastic character development, at least compared to later disaster films, and a perfect score throughout (not just the theme song, which really is a classic).
 The effects hold up (compare again, say, "Earthquake"), except for out-of-synch interior and exterior shots when the wave strikes (more an editing problem there).
 The characters, too, have grown on me.
 It is kind of refreshing now to see the bratty kid, the traumatized singer, all the obviously misguided naysayers following their fears to their doom.
 As you grow older, you see that these are common types you will encounter on your way through life.

-Gene Hackman, as the preacher, unfortunately is the one who never quite comes to grips with his own character.
+Gene Hackman, as Reverend Scott, unfortunately is the one who never quite comes to grips with his own character.
 I realize this is heresy for fans of the film, but looking at it dispassionately after 40+ years, you see how difficult the role was for him.
-He hyper-ventilates and appears tense and conflicted throughout, especially compared to his character's supposed ice-cold realism.
+Hackman hyperventilates throughout and appears tense and conflicted even when he's at rest, especially compared to his character's supposed ice-cold realism.
 He still does a fine, fine job, but it is an awkward role that he never fully inhabits (playing an arrogant, argumentative preacher who has to convince people that he knows what he's doing on a sinking ship couldn't have been easy).
-Shelley Winters stands out in very sentimental role for which she was Nominated, and I always liked the understated Roddy McDowall character (whose character, I believe, was drawn from a real crewman on the Titanic who kept his nerve throughout).
-The rest of the cast is fun, everyone getting to do their bits.
+Shelley Winters stands out in very sentimental role for which she was nominated, and I always liked the understated Roddy McDowall character (whose character, I believe, was drawn from a real crewman on the Titanic who kept his nerve throughout).
+The rest of the cast is fun, everyone getting to do their bits and staying believable or at least not camping it up too much (ahem, Stella Stevens).
 By the way, whatever happened to Pamela Sue Martin after "Dynasty"?

 |"Next time you put something on like I told you to put on!"|